 Say no more.

-In this detailed, step-by-step guide, I’ll show you how to quickly and reliably take your own passport photo on an iPhone.
+In this detailed, step-by-step guide, I’ll show you how to take passport photos on an iPhone quickly and reliably.

 - Upload or take a photo.